 My Indigenous Law Summer Student Experience at the CRT

-I am a proud member of Métis Nation BC and the Métis Kelowna Association.
-I’m going into my third year in the JD/JID Common Law and Indigenous Legal Orders Law Degree at UVIC.
+I am a Blood Tribe member from Treaty 7 territory in Southern Alberta and have been a guest on the traditional territory of the Lekwungen-speaking peoples since 2018.
+Three years ago I began the joint degree program in Canadian Common Law (JD) and Indigenous Legal Orders (JID) at the University of Victoria.
 This summer, I worked at the CRT in the position of Indigenous Law Summer Student.

 During my time at the CRT, I got to work on projects within the CRT’s small claims, vehicle accident and strata jurisdictions.
 I gained experience in areas of law that I seldom have encountered in my studies and appreciated the exposure and new learning.
 I also had the privilege of working on the CRT’s Reconcili(action) Plan, which was introduced earlier this year and is being implemented over the next few years, from 2021-2024.
 I am very proud that I was able to assist in advancing the CRT’s goals of reconciliation with Indigenous people.
 I believe that implementation of the Reconcili(action) Plan will improve the experiences of Indigenous people who access the CRT and set a positive example for other tribunals and organizations who wish to do the same.